gear-foundation/academy/docs/index.md

 # Gear Smart Contract Developer

 Our academy will begin with the simplest hello world example.
-Already from the first lesson, you will start writing a Tamagotchi contract, which will be expanded and acquire new functionality as you progress through the academy.
-In the next lessons, we will explore various popular standards as well as decentralized applications.
+From the first lesson, you will start writing a Tamagotchi contract, which will be expanded and acquire new functionality as you progress through the academy.
+In the next lessons, we will explore various popular standards and decentralized applications.

 We will also learn the Gear distinctive features that are not found on any other blockchains.
 Your Tamagotchi contract will be able to check its status itself and communicate with the owner by sending him various messages.